Once your operation has been completed, you'll be taken to the recovery room and monitored as the anesthesia wears off.

 - To help prevent infection, wash your hands before and after touching the incision area.

 - Keep the incision area clean and dry.

 - Take warm showers instead of baths.

-- Refrain from smoking as this delays wound healing.
+- Refrain from smoking as smoking delays wound healing.

 Your doctor will determine when you should be discharged.
 Be sure you understand any instructions and ask any questions that you might have at this time.
 Please make arrangements to have someone drive you home as driving is usually inadvisable immediately after surgery and during the following few weeks.